tamannaoishy/E-Commerce-Manual-Testing-Project/README.md

 - Applied industry-standard validation logic
 - Improved defect documentation and severity analysis
 - Practiced real-life QA flow from test planning to reporting

+This project was designed for practice and portfolio purposes using a publicly available demo website.